exxmen/sharepointdirect/README.md

 * UploadFileNoMeta - uploads a file to a specified library with no properties
 * GetOneItem - Gets an item from the list based on a given title and writes the result to a csv file
 * GetOldestItem - Gets the oldest item from the list

-* All methods writes the result to the console and a textfile/csv file.

 ### Usage: